 These cookbooks offer more than just recipes

-For Juneteenth, we pulled together a list of cookbooks by Black authors to consider adding to your collection.
+We pulled together a list of cookbooks by Black authors to consider adding to your collection.
 From traditional Southern dishes to experimental fusion, each book includes a range of recipes, anecdotes, and history lessons that make for great cooking and reading.
 Cooks of any skill level and interest can find the perfect book for honoring and celebrating Black food every day.

 #1 ‘Jubilee: Recipes from Two Centuries of African American Cooking’ by Toni Tipton-Martin